 The weather in Alaska can be volatile.
-Clothing systems need to be capable of meeting the demands of an ever-changing environment.
+Clothing systems need to be capable of meeting the demands of an everchanging environment.
 A layering system, which allows articles of clothing to be added or subtracted as the weather changes, has proven most versatile.
 Because it can snow or rain, materials used in clothing should keep you warm even if they are wet.
 Synthetics such as polypropylene, Capilene, Synchilla, fleece, and pile are best, wool will also work.
 Cotton, with the exception of a t-shirt for camp, is unacceptable.
 This equipment list represents a bare minimum for the equipment REQUIRED to keep you WARM and DRY on your trip with us.

-Upper Body Layers

-Upper body layers are some of the most important components of a good layering system.
-They should be comfortable, lightweight, and breathable.

-Equipment Quantity Comments Rental Base Layers 2 One base layer and one heavy weight top made of synthetic material that can be layered together to increase warmth.
-A light colored base layer (white/tan/light blue/etc) is a good idea, because it will decrease the amount of solar radiation (warmth) that your shirt absorbs.
-That being said, one of your base-layers should be darker so that they do absorb the sun's warmth.
-Mountain Hardwear makes good lightweight, wicking base layers.
-1 Tee Shirt 1 To be worn as a sun shirt while hiking or around camp.
-Non-cotton fabric is the way to go, and can double as a bandana or extra sun protection under a baseball cap. - Medium Weight Top 1 To be worn as a sun shirt while hiking or around camp.
-Non-cotton fabric is the way to go, and can double as a bandana or extra sun protection under a baseball cap. - Heavy Jacket 1 A thick fleece or synthetic fill puffy is best.
-Black Diamond and Mountain Hardwear offer great options. - Lightweight Rain Shell or Paddling Jacket 1 A jacket made of waterproof / breathable material such as Gore-Tex with a hood is best.
+Upper Body Layers Upper be 2 2 ne of the most important components of a good layering system. í uld be comfortable, lightweight and breathable.
+Equipment Quantity V Comments Rental Base Layers 2 One silk weight and one heavy weight top made of synthetic material that can be layered together to increase warmth.
+A light- colored silk weight (white/tan/light blue/etc) is a good idea, because it will decrease the amount of solar radiation (warmth) that your shirt absorbs.
+That being said, your mid-weight base-layers should be darker so that they do absorb the sun's warmth.
+Mountain Hardwear makes good lightweight, wicking base layers. - Tee Shirt 2 To be worn as a sun shirt while hiking at lower elevations.
+Synthetic fabric is the way to go, and can double as a bandana or extra sun protection under a baseball cap. - Medium Weight Top 1 To be worn over the base layers and should be synthetic or wool.
+A soft shell is an acceptable substitute.
+Both Black Diamond and Mountain Hardwear offer great mid-weight layers. - Paddling Jacket 1 A jacket made of waterproof / breathable material such as Gore-Tex is best.
 It is to be worn while paddling and should fit over several layers.
-Both Black Diamond and Mountain Hardwear shells are breathable, dry, and windproof. - Rubber Rain Jacket 1 Best in heavy rain.
+Mountain Hardwear shells are breathable, dry, and windproof. - Rubber Rain Jacket 1 Best in heavy rain, but not ideal to paddle in.
 Provided